Only Four Days Left To Cash In On Canadian Utilities' (TSE:CU) Dividend

-It looks like Tower Limited (NZSE:TWR) is about to go ex-dividend in the next four days.
-The ex-dividend date is usually set to be one business day before the record date which is the cut-off date on which you must be present on the company's books as a shareholder in order to receive the dividend.
-It is important to be aware of the ex-dividend date because any trade on the stock needs to have been settled on or before the record date.
-Accordingly, Tower investors that purchase the stock on or after the 15th of June will not receive the dividend, which will be paid on the 30th of June.
+Canadian Utilities Limited (TSE:CU) is about to trade ex-dividend in the next four days.
+The ex-dividend date occurs one day before the record date which is the day on which shareholders need to be on the company's books in order to receive a dividend.
+The ex-dividend date is an important date to be aware of as any purchase of the stock made on or after this date might mean a late settlement that doesn't show on the record date.
+Meaning, you will need to purchase Canadian Utilities' shares before the 1st of February to receive the dividend, which will be paid on the 1st of March.

 Have Earnings And Dividends Been Growing?

 Stocks with flat earnings can still be attractive dividend payers, but it is important to be more conservative with your approach and demand a greater margin for safety when it comes to dividend sustainability.
 If earnings fall far enough, the company could be forced to cut its dividend.
 It's not encouraging to see that Canadian Utilities's earnings are effectively flat over the past five years.
 It's better than seeing them drop, certainly, but over the long term, all of the best dividend stocks are able to meaningfully grow their earnings per share.
 A payout ratio of 81% looks like a tacit signal from management that reinvestment opportunities in the business are low.
 In line with limited earnings growth in recent years, this is not the most appealing combination.

 The main way most investors will assess a company's dividend prospects is by checking the historical rate of dividend growth.
 Since the start of our data, 10 years ago, Canadian Utilities has lifted its dividend by approximately 7.3% a year on average.